abinit/abinit/INSTALL_EasyBuild.md

 use the syntax `--robot-paths=$PWD`.
 Multiple directories can be specified using `--robot-paths=PATH1:PATH2`

-On my machine, I get the following result:
+On my machine, I get the following results:

 ```sh
 eb ABINIT-9.1.0-foss-2019b.eb --robot --dry-run